FractalBlocks/Fractal/DESIGN.md

 - Simple API + simple architecture (do other diagram like architecture diagram, but focus on what is useful for users)
 - Focus on small and emmbedable modules
+- Tasks are atomic are not grouped
-- Small code (removing some dependencies)
+- Small code (removing some dependencies), ALAP
 - Mori for persistent data structures
 - Typed views via new Snabbdom with Typescript
 - Better composing API